19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Hazards/Shadowcurse.md

 The Shadowcurse is a blight on the world of **Mithrinia**.

-Areas affected by the Shadowcurse *without a sufficient light source present* are considered *Deadly* for the purposes of [Overland Journeys](../Exploration/Overland%20Journeys.md) and [Delving](../Exploration/Delving.md).
-[Humanoids](../../Resources%20for%20GMs/Creatures/Creature%20Types/Humanoid.md) affected by the Shadowcurse are in total darkness — they are [Blinded](../Conditions/Blinded.md) and have [Disadvantage](../Die%20Rolling%20Mechanics/Disadvantage.md) on all [Checks](../Core%20Procedures/Check.md).
+Areas affected by the Shadowcurse without a sufficient light source count as total [Darkness](Darkness.md).

 ## Time